How to Help Your Menopause Symptoms

 “Use it or lose it” really can help you fight fuzzy thinking and stay focused during menopause.

-Challenge your brain in new ways by learning something new, like a hobby or language, or a daily crossword or jigsaw puzzle can help too.
+Challenge your brain by learning something new, like a hobby or language, or a daily crossword or jigsaw puzzle can help too.

-Lowering your stress level can help as well because women with more hot flushes – which can be linked to stress – say they have more memory troubles.
+Lowering your stress levels can also help as well because women with more hot flushes – which can be linked to stress – say they have more memory troubles.

 Helpful information